 I don't cook a lot, but when I do, it's mostly macaroni and cheese.
 My least favorite step is draining the pasta.
 I always lose a few noodles or end up burning my hand.
 To make matters worse, I'm stuck with a clogged colander that I have to clean by hand.
 Fortunately, those days are behind me as companies keep coming out with cool kitchen gadgets that solve centuries-old problems.
 For example, I recently discovered this bestselling clip-on silicone strainer on Amazon.
 It works so well that I'm tempted to start cooking more.

 Thousands of cooks love it

 You know you've reached adulthood when you start reading pasta strainer reviews.
 The Snap N' Strain kitchen strainer, which comes in four colors and is completely BPA-free, has more than 13,500 ratings.
 In fact, it's the second bestselling strainer (and the first silicone one) on Amazon's list of bestsellers in food strainers.
-It's probably so popular because it's affordable — it starts at just $14 — and it's a quality product — hence the 4.5-star average rating.
+It's probably so popular because it's affordable — it's under $30 — and it's a quality product — hence the 4.5-star average rating.

 It fits on almost anything